EarlGlynn/CharacterCount/README.md

 **Linux**

-**charcnt** is quite old, but it still compiles with the make file in CentOS:
+**charcnt** is quite old, but still compiles with the make file in CentOS:

 ```
 make -f charcnt.mak
 make -f charcnt2.mak
 ```

 To annoy C experts who hated Delphi and Pascal in the early 1990s, I created the "legible.h" C macros to make C look like Pascal.
 That was liked even less.